Student for a Semester subject selection

 As a Student for a Semester, you’ll complete one full university subject when you’re still in high school.
 This is a unique opportunity to learn more about Bond, get used to the structure of university classes and assessment, and to test drive a study area before you commit to a degree.

-Applications for the January semester open on Wednesday, 22 November and close on Friday, 8 December.
+Applications for the January 2026 semester will open on Friday, 21 November and close Friday, 5 December.

 Transformation CoLab

 Bond’s innovative Transformation CoLab degrees prepare students for the future of work, with focuses on digital technology, entrepreneurship, health, and law.
-Get a head start on your head start with one of these fast-paced subjects.
+Get a head start on your university study with one of these fast-paced subjects.

 -